Denchyaknow/GitSite_Dencho/content/projects/contracts/2021/SmartVendingMachine.md

 ---
-title: Horror Style Mobs
+title: Inverse Kinematic Vending Machine
-subtitle: Contracted to add some Horror themed mobs to a VR experience
+subtitle: A vending machine with a robot arm that adjusts to the players height
 date: 2021-01-10
 type: post